 A verification statement is an official document that signifies that the student has met all academic and professional requirements as dictated by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics for the Fresno State Bachelor’s Degree in Food and Nutritional Sciences – Certificate in Dietetics Option.
 Students are required to meet the requirements listed below in order to receive a verification statement.

 This policy is in effect for students applying to the Dietetics and Food Administration - Certificate in Dietetics Option starting fall 2012.
-Students enrolled in the Dietetics and Food Administration option prior to fall 2012 will be issued a verification statement if they meet the graduate requirements for the Bachelor of Science Degree in Food and Nutritional Sciences – Dietetics and Food Administration option.
+Students enrolled in the Dietetics and Food Administration option prior to fall 2012 will be issued a verification statement if they meet the graduation requirements for the Bachelor of Science Degree in Food and Nutritional Sciences – Dietetics and Food Administration option.

 Students must complete the following to receive a verification statement: